GiovanniCodes/fb-cp-wk9/README.md

 5060/tcp open     sip
 5061/tcp open     sip-tls

-Nmap done: 1 IP address (1 host up) scanned in 1.25 seconds
+Nmap done: 1 IP address (1 host up) scanned in 1.25 seconds```

-/* $ nmap 1.2.3.4
-Starting Nmap 7.60 ( https://nmap.org ) at 2017-10-12 18:03 PDT
-Nmap scan report for 1.2.3.4.bc.googleusercontent.com (1.2.3.4)
-Host is up (0.0012s latency).
-Not shown: 997 filtered ports
-PORT     STATE SERVICE
-80/tcp   open  http
-3128/tcp open  squid-http
-8080/tcp open  http-proxy
-Nmap done: 1 IP address (1 host up) scanned in 4.52 seconds
+3)
+Errors occurred with additional attempts

 It should show three ports open...these are the services Dionaea is using to attract attackers.
 Switch back to the MHN Admin console in your browser, and from the top nav, choose Attacks.
 If everything goes well, you should see your IP address listed with several port scan records.
 This means the honeypot intercepted your attack.